Robert E. Johnson, Ph.D.

 Dr. Robert E. Johnson is chancellor of the University of Massachusetts Dartmouth, a Tier 1 national research university providing a private college educational experience and public university value.
 Prior to his 2017 appointment, he was president of Becker College in Worcester, Massachusetts for seven years, leading the college’s evolution into an adaptive, nimble, and entrepreneurial institution that is a model for colleges and universities across the United States.
 His unyielding belief in higher education as a public good has led him to dedicate more than a quarter century to ensuring educational opportunity that transforms lives.

-A frequent commentator on issues related to the future of work, Dr. Johnson believes higher education must foster in students an "Agile Mind" to develop divergent thinking skills, social and emotional intelligence, empathy, and entrepreneurial outlook that are the hallmarks of future success.
-By nurturing the uniquely human capacities that cannot be replicated by technology, this education provides the foundation for graduates to add and create value in a volatile, uncertain, complex, and ambiguous world.
+A thought leader and commentator on issues related to the future of work, Dr. Johnson believes higher education must foster in students an "Agile Mind" to develop divergent thinking skills, social and emotional intelligence, empathy, and an entrepreneurial outlook that are the hallmarks of future success.
+By nurturing these uniquely human capacities that cannot be replicated by technology, this education provides the foundation for graduates to add value in a volatile, uncertain, complex and ambiguous (VUCA) future.

-A native of Detroit, Dr. Johnson was inspired to attend Morehouse College by his late uncle Robert E. Johnson Jr., associate publisher and executive editor of JET Magazine and Morehouse classmate of Dr. Martin Luther King Jr. He encouraged Dr. Johnson’s commitment to service and transforming the next generation of leaders, influencing his fundamental belief that humanity, civil discourse, and civility must be at the core of all we do.
-As engaged and educated citizens on a planet with more than 7 billion people, we are privileged and thus have a social responsibility not only to leave the world better than we found it but to inspire the next generation of leaders to transform the world.
+A Detroit native, Dr. Johnson was inspired to attend Morehouse College by his late uncle Robert E. Johnson Jr., associate publisher and executive editor of JET Magazine and Morehouse classmate of Dr. Martin Luther King Jr. He encouraged Dr. Johnson’s commitment to service and transforming the next generation of leaders, influencing his fundamental belief that a sense of humanity and civility must be central to all we do.
+As educated and engaged citizens on a planet with more than seven billion people, we are privileged and thus have a social responsibility not only to leave the world better than we found it but to inspire the next generation of leaders.

-Dr. Johnson is a member of the Council on Competitiveness and serves on the executive committee of the Massachusetts Business Roundtable.
+Dr. Johnson is a member of the Council on Competitiveness and serves on the executive committee of the Massachusetts Business Roundtable, the board of MGH Institute of Health Professions, International Endowment Network steering committee.
 He has also served on the Massachusetts Board of Higher Education, as vice chair of the Massachusetts Technology Collaborative, and as chair of the Worcester Regional Chamber of Commerce.